themrchas/j1-awards/README.md

 5/14 - can we remove doUseInMatrix() out of enclosing function?
 It has been moved out already to allow matrix awards to be processed.
+8/28 - fiscal-year branch contains commented out code that was supposed to be used to allow an awards matrix to be displayed with fiscal year dates vice physical year.